 To print the document, click the following:

-Applications may also be picked up at these locations in Alpine:
+Scholarship applications can be picked up at these locations in Alpine:

 The Alpine Library